 Scoring & Awards

-• Bring your golf and fishing scorecards to the official scorer at the committee table in the Nine-18 Restaurant following the round.
+• Bring your golf and fishing scorecards to the official scorer at the committee table in front of the Windmill restaurant following the round.

-• A private buffet lunch and awards ceremony will take place in the Nine-18 Restaurant immediately after the golf.
+• A private buffet lunch and awards ceremony will take place in the Windmill restaurant immediately after the golf.

-• Awards will be given to each player on teams with the three lowest team totals, Longest Drive, Closest To The Hole, Most Bass released and Largest Bass released.
+• Awards will be given to each player on teams with the three lowest team totals, Longest Drive, Closest To The Hole, Most Bass released and Largest Bass released, casting champion.

 The Florida Sportsman Bass & Birdies Classic will be an enjoyable experience.
 We look forward to your participating in this event as you get ready for the American Sportfishing Association’s upcoming ICAST show.